 The Qiewa hosts a lot in terms of features, including huge pneumatic tires, fully-hydraulic disc brakes, and a giant 1560 watt-hour lithium-ion battery pack.
-It has a sturdy frame and owners online concur that it can stand up to quite a bit of abuse.
-However, the out-of-the-box quality was average to below average and we had to tighten up and fix a few things before seriously riding it.
+It has a sturdy frame, and owners online concur that it can stand up to quite a bit of abuse.
+However, the out-of-the-box quality was average to below average, and we had to tighten up and fix a few things before seriously riding it.

-- Zero 10X – an amazingly balanced monster scooter with best-in-class suspension and available in range of battery configurations.
+- Zero 10X – an amazingly balanced monster scooter with best-in-class suspension and available in a range of battery configurations.

 The QPower has fantastic acceleration — among the best we’ve tested — going from zero to 15 mph in 1.8 seconds, to 25 mph in 3.7 seconds, to 35 mph in 7 seconds, and to 40 mph in 10.1 seconds.